-Irish Company law requires directors to maintain proper books of account and to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Company and of its income and expenditure for the year.
-These books of account, which disclose with reasonable accuracy at any time the financial position of the Company, enable the directors to ensure that the financial statements are prepared in accordance with accounting standards generally accepted in Ireland and comply with Irish statute comprising the Companies Acts, 1963 to 2005.
-They are also responsible for safeguarding the assets of the Company and, hence, for taking reasonable steps to prevent and detect fraud and other irregularities.
+The directors are responsible for keeping proper books of account which disclose with reasonable accuracy at any time the financial position of the company and enable them to ensure that the financial statements are prepared in accordance with accounting standards generally accepted in Ireland and with the Irish statute comprising the Companies Acts, 1963 to 2005.
+They are also responsible for safeguarding the assets of the company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.